xnnba1984/Benchmarking-the-Autoencoder-Design-for-Imputing-Single-Cell-RNA-Sequencing-Data/README.md

 ### 5. data process DE.R

-The R code to simulate data with ground-truth DE genes from real datasets.It conduct DE gene analysis and compute performance before and after imputation.
+The R code to simulate data with ground-truth DE genes from real datasets.It conducts DE gene analysis and computes performance before and after imputation.

 ### 6. overall imputation accuracy compare.R